Asymptotic Linearity of Consumption Functions and Computational Efficiency: Proofs

-We apply policy function iteration to prove Theorem \ref{thm:linear}.
-Let $\CC$ be the space of candidate consumption functions as defined in Section \ref{sec:IF}.
+We apply policy function iteration to prove Theorems~\ref{thm:AL_finite} and \ref{thm:AL_inf}.
+Let $\cC$ be the space of candidate consumption functions as defined in Section \ref{sec:IF}.
 We further restrict the candidate space to satisfy asymptotic linearity: